Keywords; what are phytosterols, cholesterol lowering plants, beta sitosterol, functional foods.

 Sesame seeds have the highest total phytosterol content (~ 400 mg per 100 grams), sunflower seeds (280 mg/100 g), pumpkin seeds (265 mg/100 g).

-The main problem with sesame seeds is that you have to "fletcherise" to get the get the nutritional value from them.
+The main problem with sesame seeds is that you have to "fletcherise" to get the nutritional value from them.
 Chew each mouthful 32 times!
-The best alternative is to grind them in a cheap coffee grinder and make them into Tahini, a sort of sesame "peanut butter", only nicer, and less spoiled with the addition of sugar and hydrogenated oils.
+The best alternative is to grind them in a cheap coffee grinder and make them into Tahini, a sort of sesame "peanut butter", only nicer, and not spoiled with the addition of sugar, chemicals and hydrogenated oils.

 Various seed oils such as sunflower, rapeseed (Canola) and corn oil are rich in phytosterols, and are in fact one of the best sources.
 Phytosterol sitosterol (beta) is one of the most abundant of these cholesterol-lowering plant phytosterols.

-This phytosterol complex is particularly heat labile - destructable.
+This phytosterol complex is particularly heat labile; easily destructable.

 Extraction of these seed oils involves multiple chemical

-extractions, heating, refining, degumming and bleaching which results in
+extractions, heating to very high temperatures, refining, degumming and bleaching which results in

 a loss of 10-70% (Kochhar, 1983; Phillips et al., 2002) of the